-TOOL DESCRIPTION Babel-preset-env An npm extension for Babel that enables you to specify the browsers and versions you want to support and ensures that Babel transpiles your source to the code required by the browsers you support.
+TOOL DESCRIPTION Babel-preset-env An npm extension to Babel that allows you to specify the browsers and versions you want to support; ensures that Babel transpiles your source to code required by the browsers you support.
 Polyfill.io A utility library that loads polyfills at runtime when a user visits your site or app.
-Polyfills are only loaded when needed by the browser, meaning that modern browsers won't be hit with the network cost of downloading code they don't need.
+Polyfills loaded are only those needed by the browser, meaning that modern browsers won't be hit with the network cost of downloading code they don't need.
+Core.js Modular standard library for JavaScript.
+Includes polyfills for ECMAScript 5, ECMAScript 6: promises, symbols, collections, iterators, typed arrays, ECMAScript 7+ proposals and more.